diaoyugan/Ghastling-Plus/README.md

 ## Interaction

-- **Stealth (default: Shift) + Interact**: Using the sneak key while interacting with a Happy Ghast allows it to stay in place, even if its AI would normally move it around.
+- **Sneak (default: Shift) + Interact**: Using the sneak key while interacting with a Happy Ghast allows it to stay in place, even if its AI would normally move it around.